hfour/envaridator/README.md

 DATABASE_URL - Invalid protocol: mysql
 ```

+You can also add post validation rules (by using `envaridator.registerPostValidation`) which you can use to add
+constraints across all variables.
+For example, you can use this feature to check migration of an environment variable.

 ### Misc

 Why separate registration from use?

 - validate all variables at once, reporting all invalid values instead of just the first one
+- validate all variables as a whole
 - different parts of the app can import envaridator instance and register own variables during app "config" phase
 - easy to show help listing all variables via `envaridator.describeAll`